 The Lincoln Trail Regional Hazard Mitigation Plan Update planning process was designed to incorporate data and input from each of the eight counties and twenty-seven cities within the region, on an active and equitable basis.
 Participation in this plan is defined as an active and extensive involvement in the planning and data gathering process that is extended to every citizen within each jurisdiction.
 The head of each jurisdiction and/or his/her designee became part of the Lincoln Trail Hazard Mitigation Committee (LTHMC).
-The entire region was advised of the Plan Update at the December, 2014 LTADD Board of Directors Meeting.
-A regional meeting was convened to provide insight, guidance and training on the review and update process on January 29, 2015.
-All components of the plan update were discussed in accordance with 44CFR 201.3, and each jurisdiction received information packets designed to steer them through the review and update process.
-Packets included an extensive questionnaire designed to help each jurisdiction review its past data and provide input on new data critical to ascertaining each community's risks, critical facilities, resiliency, preparedness, capabilities, and mitigation projects.
-Each jurisdiction was also provided with citizen surveys to be circulated within their respective jurisdictions for the purpose of soliciting participation from every citizen.
-This survey was also posted on the LTADD website for easy accessibility by the entire region.
-Jurisdictions were instructed to include local business and industry, as well as all agencies providing services or care within their community, in their planning effort to ensure that all aspects of preparedness and recovery were addressed.
-Also included were resolutions stating each jurisdiction's intention of participating in the planning process for passage by each community's governing body.
-Training was provided concerning community preparedness and resiliency, individual and family preparedness, continuity of operations, and land use planning as it pertains to hazard mitigation.
+The entire region was advised of the Plan Update at the January 20th, 2021, LTADD Board of Directors Meeting.
+In years past, a regional meeting was held, where local leaders and community members were given insights and guidance about the review and update process for the Hazard Mitigation Plan, as well as an overview about the plan's mission.
+Due to the ongoing coronavirus pandemic and social distancing measures, a regional meeting was not held.
+Instead, each county and its respective communities conducted a zoom meeting with the LTADD staff.
+A total of eight county meetings were held.
+The community leaders were presented information about the hazard mitigation plan and its goals, as well as the plan's update process and their role in the process.
+They were given information update worksheets that they were asked to complete and return to the LTADD staff.
+Information included updated knowledge on emergency response personnel, emergency response equipment, critical facilities in their community, their hazard mitigation project listings, and notable weather events having affected their community.
+All eight counties were given a public opinion survey developed by the LTADD staff that was designed to engage the public's perspective about their community and their own disaster preparedness.
 All thirty-five jurisdictions were instructed on the importance of planning, resiliency, and the inclusion of a broad range of community partners and citizens in their mitigation planning process.

-LTADD staff then worked with County Emergency Managers and all participating jurisdictions to evaluate risks, strategies and plans for inclusion in the Regional Plan.
-An emphasis was placed on planning, preparedness and resiliency.
+LTADD staff guided the entire planning process to ensure that it was complete and in compliance with federal guidelines.
+Collaborative work also included the County Emergency Managers in all participating jurisdictions to further evaluate risks, strategies and plans for inclusion in the Regional Plan.
+An emphasis was placed on planning, preparedness, and resiliency.
 In addition, staff worked diligently to review extensive sources of information about weather events and regional data for the last five years.
 Incorporated into the regional plan, this information formed the basis for planning and review at each jurisdictional meeting.
+LTADD staff also researched data pertaining to weather events, demographic information, and regional progress in mitigation efforts.
+ADD staff organized all meetings, trainings, and planning efforts